 Join us to launch the Summer 2015 issue of Poetry London.
 With readings from Phillis Levin, Mark Ford, Denise Riley and Wayne Holloway-Smith.

 Tickets cost £4.50 and can be booked here.

 Kings Place, Hall Two, 90 York Way, London N1 9AG.

 Poetry London Competition 2015 open for entries

-Poetry London's 2015 Competition is now open for entries, and we are delighted to announce Glyn Maxwell as this year's judge.
+Poetry London's 2015 Competition is open for entries, with Glyn Maxwell as this year's judge.
 The winning poems will be published in the Autumn 2015 issue of the magazine and commendations will be published online.

 To find out more, and to enter, please visit our Competition page.